C7AY/ComfyUI-PromptHistoryGallery-2.0/README.md

 - Auto-saved prompt file tracking
 - Enhanced metadata

-**Backward Compatibility**: Due to significant schema changes, backward compatibility with previous database versions is not guaranteed.
-If you're upgrading from an older version, consider exporting your data first or starting with a fresh database.
+**Backward Compatibility**: Due to significant schema changes, backward compatibility with previous versions of the database is not guaranteed.
+If you are upgrading from an older version, consider exporting the data first or deleting the database; a new one will be created when you launch ComfyUI.

 ## Credits